skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 _scenery_ also includes support for the Microsoft Hololens, a stand-alone, untethered augmented reality headset, based on the Universal Windows Platform.
 The Hololens includes its own CPU and GPU, due to size constraints they are however not very powerful, and especially if it comes to rendering of volumetric datasets, completely underpowered.

 To get around this issue, we have developed a thin, Direct3D-based client application for the Hololens that makes use of Hololens Remoting, a kind of proprietary streaming protocol developed by Microsoft[^remotingnote].
 This client receives pose data from the Hololens, as well as all other parameters required to generate correct images, such as the projection matrices for each eye.
 This data is then forwarded to a Hololens interface within scenery, based on the regular HMD interface.
-Initial communication to acquire rendering parameters is done via a ZeroMQ publish-subscribe socket, as is receiving of per-frame pose data.
+Initial communication to acquire rendering parameters is done via a ZeroMQ request-reply socket, while receiving of per-frame pose data is handled with an additional, publish-subscribe socket due to better latency.

 The Hololens remoting applications are usually fed by data rendered with Direct3D, which lets us immediately recognise the problem that _scenery_ can only render via OpenGL and Vulkan at the present moment.

-Fortunately, a shared memory extension for Vulkan, `NV_external_memory`, exists in the standard that enables `zero-copy` sharing of buffer data between different graphics APIs, by using a keyed mutex.
+Fortunately, a shared memory extension for Vulkan, `NV_external_memory`, exists in the standard that enables _zero-copy_ sharing of buffer data between different graphics APIs, by using a keyed mutex.
 Programmatically, this is done as:

+1. On the host (_scenery_) side, verify that the device supports this type of Direct3D texture for importing.
-1. Allocate a Direct3D shared handle texture with flag `D3D11_RESOURCE_MISC_SHARED_KEYEDMUTEX` on the side of the client application.
-This application will serve as the final render target.[^sharedperfnote]
+2. For each swapchain image, allocate a Direct3D shared handle texture with flag `D3D11_RESOURCE_MISC_SHARED_KEYEDMUTEX` on the side of the client application.
+This image will serve as the final render target to be sent to the Hololens[^sharedperfnote].
-2. On the host (_scenery_) side, verify that the device supports this type of Direct3D texture for importing.
-3. Create a Vulkan image, with memory bound to the shared handle.
+3. For each shared handle, create a Vulkan image, with memory bound to the shared handle.
 4. Request access to the image via the keyed mutex, and store image data in it, e.g. via `vkCmdBlitImage`.
 Keyed mutex handling is done by the extension itself, via extra information attached to the appropriate `vkQueueSubmit` call.
+The command buffer for the blit operation needs to be recorded only once and can be reused as long the resolution does not change.

 The inclusion of the keyed mutex information into the `vkQueueSubmit` call in the last step has the benefit that no additional network communication via ZeroMQ is necessary to indicate by which part of the software the shared texture is used at the moment, leading to increased performance.

 [^remotingnote]: The exact details of how this works are not published, but apparently work by streaming the image data for both eyes over the network, compressed with H264.
-[^sharedperfnote]: In a production application, multiple image buffers should be allocated and used in a double/triple-buffering manner for read/write access to prevent the GPU stalling.
+[^sharedperfnote]: We allocate multiple image buffers and use them in a double/triple-buffering manner for read/write access to prevent the GPU stalling.

 ## External Hardware -- Eye Tracking